 \section{Abstract}

-We explore the relevant combinatorics related to cyclic-conditional freeness and introduce cumulants that linearize the cyclic-conditional additive convolution.
-Along the way, we define a new concept called "cyclic freeness" which is equivalent to infinitesimal freeness when assuming traciality of the states involved.
-We demonstrate how cyclic-conditional freeness can be transformed into cyclic freeness by using a multivariate extension of the inverse "Markov-Krein transform."
+This work investigates the combinatorial structures underlying cyclic conditional freeness and introduces cumulants that serve to linearize the cyclic conditional additive convolution.
+In the process, we establish the notion of "cyclic freeness," demonstrating its equivalence to infinitesimal freeness in the presence of tracial states.
+Furthermore, we show that cyclic conditional freeness can be reduced to cyclic freeness through a multivariate extension of the inverse Markov-Krein transform.